hosamkefah/Optimal-State-X/README.md

 ---

 ## **License**
-This project was developed as part of the CSE-455 Software Engineering course and is intended for academic use only.
+This project was developed as part of the CPE579-SOFTWARE DESIGN AND DEVELOPMENT PROJECT course and is intended for academic use only.

 ---